openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 //
 ```

 In the JCL, PROG1 and PROG2 are link-edited together to form one program object with the name PROG2.
-Despite the name, the entry point of this program object will defaults to the first program in the program object, PROG1.
+Despite the name, the entry point of this program object will default to the first program in the program object, PROG1.
 On the other hand, PROG3 is link-edited by itself into a program object with the name PROG3.

 ### Compiler options in a batch compilation